Skip to content

 An asset API resource URL is of the form /customers/{customer}/spaces/{spaceId}/images/{modelId}, and the public facing URL of a delivered asset will be (or begin with, depending on whether the channel adds further path elements to the end) /{channel}/{customer}/{space}/{id}, where {customer} may (for public facing URLs) be the customer.name string value or the integer customer identifier.

-You can’t update id for an existing asset (via PATCH), and if you create or update an asset via PUT, it is not required (if present, the platform will validate that it matches the last path element of the PUT URL).
+You can’t update id for an existing asset (via PATCH), and if you create or update an asset via PUT, it is not required (an id in the body is ignored — the last path element of the PUT URL determines the asset’s identity; if you supply @id, the platform will validate that it matches the PUT URL).
 You MUST supply id when registering assets in batches via the Queue.
 See Registering Assets for more details.

 Generally you should select your asset id values carefully, so that they are meaningful to you.
 You could use the asset file name (as in the above example), or an identifier associated with the file in a digital preservation system, or given to the asset during a digitisation workflow.
 Whatever you choose, it will form part of the public facing URL of the image service, or AV derivatives, or access file version.